jballas/441_work/HW-8/readme.md

 The logic: The star is flickering while we wait, and then fades out when the button is pushed.

 I think that works.
-It didn't...
+It didn't work, it just go stuck...
 Instead I have a row of stars that fade in and out like a wave.

 Mostly, I think I need to work on my logic.

+I tried using the `mouseenter()`, but that creaed a weird bug, that would allow stars to reappear if the mouse enters during the movie.
+I still want to see a repeating loop.
+At the very least I can have a loop that plays it 5 times.
+It should have a delay between loops though...
+Another tricky problem.

 ### Images